Gabriel Wilson loves to cook, eat tasty foods, and drink a glass of wine—without having to do the washing up.

 - I use fresh-grated parmesan cheese to get a crisper finish to the mash topping rather than a heavy cheesy mash.
 Plus, you don't need to use very much parmesan to get this golden crisp finish, so it's a healthier option too.

-- I chose individual dishes simply for ease and I like the presentation too.
-If you would prefer one large dish, you go for one large dish.
+- I prefer to cook this pie in single-serving baking dishes simply for ease, and I like the presentation too.
+However, if you prefer to use one large dish, that will also work.

 - Enjoy with a glass of full-bodied red wine.

 When I make this recipe, I like to make single-serving pies.
 That way, if someone in my family is late for supper they can simply heat up their portion later—or even have it the next day.

 I highly recommend these fabulous single-serving baking dishes.
 I have had mine for years and years, and they've served me very well.
 They're also easy to clean, and the flat handles make it easier to hold when the dish is hot.